Option Pricing with Time-Varying Volatility Risk Aversion: Introduction

 The rest of the paper is organized as follows.
-We present the theoretical model in Section \ref{sec:Model} and derive closed-form pricing formulae for the VIX and option prices in Section 3.
-In Section \ref{sec:ScoreDrivenModel} we introduce a score-driven model for the variance risk ratio.
-An empirical application with nearly 30 years of return, VIX, and option data is presented in Section \ref{sec:Empirical-Analysis}.
-In show how the variance risk ratio relates of well known measures of sentiment, disagreement, and uncertainty in Section \ref{sec:Eta-and-EconomicFundamentals}.
-A summery and some concluding remarks are give in Section \ref{sec:Summery}.
-All proofs are presented in Appendix A, and the derivation of terms related to the score are derived in Appendix \ref{app:Score-for-Eta}.
-A simplification of the expression for the log-likelihood function is derived and presented in Appendix C, and we evaluated the accuracy of our approximation method in Appendix D.
+We present the theoretical model in Section \ref{sec:Model} and derive closed-form pricing formula for the VIX and an option pricing formula, based on the new approximation method in Section \ref{sec:Derivative-Prices}.
+Section \ref{sec:ScoreDrivenModel} introduces a dynamic model for the variance risk ratio using a score-driven approach.
+An empirical application with 32 years of S\&P 500 returns, VIX, and option prices is presented in Section \ref{sec:Empirical-Analysis}.
+We show that the variance risk ratio relates to well-known measures of sentiment, disagreement, and uncertainty in Section \ref{sec:Eta-and-EconomicFundamentals}.
+A summary is presented in Section \ref{sec:Summary}.
+All proofs are provided in the Appendix \ref{sec:Appendix-of-Proofs} and supplementary empirical results can be found in the Online Appendix.